What’s best? Medication or lifestyle changes?

 For most people, the “big three” lifestyle changes are diet, exercise, and weight loss.
 For smokers, a program to stop smoking is also extremely important.
 Some changes, like reducing stress, may seem small, but they can have a large impact on many different areas of life that they should not be ignored.

-Remember, any step that you take towards a healthy lifestyle is good and if some steps feel easier than others, take them.
+Remember, any step that you take towards a healthy lifestyle is good and if some steps feel easier than others, take them sooner rather than later.
 Then, use the success from your easier steps to take on the more challenging changes.

 If your doctor prescribes medication, it is to prevent the disease from getting worse.
 It doesn’t “fix” things, or make a healthy lifestyle less important.
 Some people with diabetes will always need some help from medications, but a healthy lifestyle will make a difference.